 There are several beautiful beaches across Europe but few can match those of Lagos, Portugal.
 A beautiful, peaceful city with rocky coastlines and entrancing caves, Lagos hosts hundreds of tourists each year.
 The beaches of Lagos are among the most beautiful anywhere in the world, featuring fascinating rock formations, rugged cliffs, pristine white sands, and brilliant blue waters.
 Lagos beaches are as perfect for a romantic getaway as they are for quiet relaxation alone with some drinks.
 Enjoying a smoke in the open beach air might not be feasible as many European cities have either banned smoking in public places or have strict regulations in place.
 For smokers, a better option is to carry a snusdirect pouch for your tobacco.

 The city of Nimes has famously been dubbed the Rome of Southern France.
-Originally established as an outpost of the Roman empire, the city is today dotted with numerous roman monuments which attract thousands of tourists every year.
+Originally established as an outpost of the Roman empire, the city is today dotted with numerous roman monuments which attract thousands of tourists every year and you can drive around with an .
 Located between the sea and the Cevennes hills, Nimes is an inviting destination for history buffs.
-With its old towns, parks, gardens, narrow streets, and small museums Nimes has a distinctly classical feel that is probably only matched by Rome or Greece.
+With its old towns, parks, gardens, narrow streets, and small museums Nimes has a distinctly classical feel that is probably only matched by Rome or Greece and you can drive there with an International drivers license for France.

 Canal Grande, Venice